 - Continually test new behavioral data sources to optimize your marketing.
 With new and current data, you can think through, test, and learn brand new behaviors to optimize your programs.
 Don’t assume that what worked before will work now.
 Consider these examples:

 - Leverage telematics or driver risk data in insurance advertising to get a more lucrative prospect in the door and force your competition to take the less valuable drivers.

 - Use mileage data for auto service advertising to reach drivers when they are most in need of service.

 - Deploy driver risk data to find the best drivers for delivery service.

 - Innovate new products.
-Use shifts in transportation patterns to develop new products, like pay-by-the-mile insurance for customers who continue a pattern of decreased driving.
+Use shifts in transportation patterns revealed in mobility and commuter data to develop new products, like pay-by-the-mile insurance for customers who continue a pattern of decreased driving.

 - Drill down on the data to predict emerging behaviors.
 People react to crises differently.
 For example, if you consider the restaurant business, you might think that they would unilaterally decrease advertising to their restaurants.
 While a segment might do exactly that, a subgroup might double-down on advertising for delivery or pick-up.

 It’s possible to predict evolving consumer behaviors with data.